rainj-me/flowlog/docs/Design.md

 ### Assumption
 - Assume we have 100 source application
 - Assume ech source application connects to 100 different destination application
-- Assume we have 5 vpcs for each src_app, dest_app pair.
+- Assume we have 5 VPCs for each src_app, dest_app pair.
-- Assume we have 1,000,000 production insteances only for source application, each app has 10,000 instances
+- Assume we have 1,000,000 production instances only for source application, each app has 10,000 instances
 - Assume the agent report the local aggregate log every minute
 - Assume the size of the log entry are less than 1KB

 ### Out of Scope
-- The logs are not strong consistency, they can be drop/retransmit a small amount during transmission
+- The logs are not strong consistency, they can be dropped/retransmitted a small amount during transmission
-- The logs aggregation are not realtime, they can be delayed in X (<=3) minutes.
+- The logs' aggregation are not realtime, they can be delayed in X (<=3) minutes.

 ## Architecture